arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 QuestionnaireCharacterization tests break, it isn't ok.
 Revert and fix test.

-## Get Feedback from Questionnaire tests
+## Get Feedback from QuestionDeck tests
 Are tests good?
 No, they are Characterization tests.
 Tests are a great source of feedback because they use our code from a client point of view.
 In this case we see that: